FloatingArrayDesign/MoorDyn/docs/troubleshooting.rst

 be when adjacent nodes oscillate out of phase with each other, as depicted below.

 In this mode, the midpoint of each segment would not move.
-The motion of each node can then be characterized by mass-spring-damper values of
+The motion of each node can then be characterized by mass-spring-damper values of (where *w* is mass per length):

 .. math::